-Since the price of ethylene oxide is directly correlated with the price of ethylene, which is, in turn, affected by the fluctuations in international crude oil prices and the price of surfactants depends primarily on the price of ethylene oxide as well as the supply and demand of surfactants, the change in the average selling prices of ethylene oxide and surfactants were, in general, in line with the volatility of the international crude oil prices during the Track Record Period.
+Since the price of ethylene oxide is closely correlated with the price of ethylene, which is, in turn, affected by the fluctuations in international crude oil prices and the price of surfactants depends primarily on the price of ethylene oxide as well as the supply and demand of surfactants, the change in the average selling prices of ethylene oxide and surfactants were, in general, in line with the volatility of the international crude oil prices during the Track Record Period.
 Please refer to the subsection headed "Factors affecting results of operation - Ethylene prices and crude oil prices" in this section for further details.
-With respect to the ethylene oxide and surfactants processing services we provide, the processing fees we charge are relatively steady as compared with the average selling prices of ethylene oxide and surfactants.
-The processing fees are generally charged based on the cost of auxillary raw materials, amount of oxygen consumed and labour costs.
+With respect to the ethylene oxide and surfactant processing services we provide, the processing fees we charge are relatively steady as compared with the average selling prices of ethylene oxide and surfactants.
+The processing fees are generally charged based on the costs of auxillary raw materials, amount of oxygen consumed and labour costs.

-Cost of sales included raw material costs which mainly comprised ethylene, electricity, direct labour costs and manufacturing overhead.
+Cost of sales included raw materials, utilities, direct labour and manufacturing overhead.
 During the Track Record Period, our cost of sales were approximately RMB667.3 million, RMB728.3 million, RMB929.2 million and RMB455.4 million respectively, representing approximately 76.1%, 76.4%, 72.3% and 80.2% of our revenues respectively.